ajiteshgogoi/booksync/README.md

 ### 1. Parser Layer
 When you upload My Clippings.txt, the parser:
 - Groups highlights by book and location
-- Removes duplicates and overlapping content
+- Removes duplicates and overlapping content using enhanced hash generation
 - Preserves metadata (location, timestamp)
 - Handles multi-line highlights and special characters
+- Uses Redis cache with 24-hour TTL for efficient duplicate checking

 ### 2. Queue Layer
 For reliable processing: